-Hall joined the Union League in March 1870 in an initiation ceremony with a half dozen other whites and blacks who he thought shared his motives and "had no scruples as to how the money was made."

-The radical Republicans saw to it that Hall became probate judge of York County in the fall 1870.
-Part of Hall's eligibility was that he had not served in the Confederate forces.
+Hall joined the Union League in March 1870 in an initiation ceremony with a half dozen other whites and blacks who he thought shared his motives and "had no scruples as to how the money was made.
+The Radical Republicans saw to it that Hall became probate judge of York County.in the fall of 1870.
+A part of Hall's eligibility was that he had not served in the Confederate forces.

 The second man was Maj.
-Lewis A. Merrill, a graduate of West Point, where he earned the nick-name "Dog" Merrill, had led a Union cavalry unit during the Civil War and came to York in 1871 to direct federal occupation forces and to subdue Ku Klux Klan activity in a nine-county area.
+Lewis A. Merrill, a graduate of West Point, where he earned the nickname "Dog" Merrill, had headed a Union cavalry unit during the Civil War and came to York in 1871 to head the federal occupation forces and to subdue the Ku Klux Klan activity in a nine-county area.

 Merrill and Co.
-K, Seventh Calvary, soon were rounding up anyone suspected of being a Ku Klux Klan member.
-The arrests were generally made after midnight with the head of the household routed from his bed and taken away without explanation to the terrified family.
+K., Seventh Cavalry soon were rounding up anyone suspected of possibly being a Ku Klux Klan member.
+The arrests were generally made after midnight with the head of the household routed from his bed and taken away without any explanation to the terrified family.
 Later it was written that "even Merrill's subordinate officers were ashamed of his ruffianism in 1871."

-During the August political Hall, a native of campaign of 1872, Samuel B. Hall spoke to about 500 York citizens from the courthouse steps.
+During the August political campaigning of 1872, Samuel B. Hall spoke to about 500 York citizens from the courthouse steps.
 He was defending himself against Merrill's charges that Hall had used the probate judge's office to line his own pockets.
-Indignantly, Hall struck back with the accusation that Merrill was guilty of the

-'most infamous lie that was ever told on the streets of Yorkville, even in the State House of Columbia."
+Indignantly, Hall struck back with the accusation that Merrill was guilty of the "most infamous lie that was ever told on the streets of Yorkville, even in the State House at Columbia."

-Hall charged that Merrill, "by the use of money and having men swear lies, thought he could go to work to have the Writ of Habeas Corpus suspended," but that instead, Merrill was thwarted by President Grant's pardon of Merrill's chief intended victims.
+Hall charged that Merrill, "by the use of money and having men swear lies, thought he could go to work to have the Writ of Habeas Corpus suspended" but that, instead, Merrill was thwarted by Pres.
+U. S. Grant's pardon of Merrill's chief intended victims.
 Hall contended that Merrill, nevertheless, threatened the innocent and extorted money from them.

-To press his charges further, Hall wrote a little book titled, "A Shell in the Radical Camp" in which he gave an account of York's Union League members and their behavior.
+To press his charges further, Hall wrote a little book titled "A Shell in the Radical Camp" in which he gave an account of York's Union League members and their behavior.
 Hall also recounted stories he had heard of Merrill's cowardice during the Civil War.